John Jowdy

 John Jowdy (1920-2013) was an American ten pin bowling coach and author famous for developing the free armswing.
 He lived in El Cajon, California.

 Early life

-Jowdy was born on April 11 1920 to Madeline and Fred Jowdy, the third of nine children.
+Jowdy was born on April 11, 1920 to Madeline and Fred Jowdy, the third of nine children.

 Coaching career

 Before Jowdy started coaching, he ran several business ventures including the Tiffany Lounge in Houston Street, San Antonio.

 Jowdy's coaching career began in 1940, when he started teaching youth bowlers.
 By 1948, he had begun coaching professionals.

 From 1962 onwards, Jowdy was employed by bowling ball manufacturer Columbia Industries as a consultant.

 Since the 80s, Columbia has sponsored John Jowdy scholarships for aspiring college bowlers.

 From 2007-13, Jowdy worked for Ebonite International after they took over Columbia 300.

 Technique

 Jowdy made many contributions to the sport of bowling during his career of over 70 years, but the most notable was the free armswing used by the majority of contemporary professional bowlers.
-In his book Bowling Execution, he emphasised the importance of synchronising the pushback, swing and hand rotation with the four or five steps to the line.
+In his book Bowling Execution, he emphasized the importance of synchronizing the pushback, swing and hand rotation with the four or five steps to the line.
 Jowdy compared the ideal release of a bowling ball to landing an airplane, with emphasis on accuracy and smooth descent onto the lane while at the same time rotating the hand from the 6 o'clock to the 3 o'clock position.